 The icons indicate the different tools or document formats in which the artifacts are stored.
 In this example, test specifications and results are stored in XML, Excel, or Word.
-On the implementation side, Excel, Simulink, Enterprise Architect, and YAKINDU Statechart Tools are used for specification and design, while the software itself is written in C. Requirements are stored in IBM DOORS.
+On the implementation side, Excel, Simulink, Enterprise Architect, and YAKINDU Statechart Tools (Information: YAKINDU Statechart Tools Is Now itemis CREATE) are used for specification and design, while the software itself is written in C. Requirements are stored in IBM DOORS.

 To avoid involving that many formats, one could try to reduce the number of tools by applying an integrated solution that addresses as many steps of the development process as possible.
 However, this may mean that you are forced to shape your process around that particular tool, instead of finding the best set of tools as a solution matching your process.

 Furthermore, this approach carries the danger of a “vendor lock-in”, i.e., you might end up in a situation where all your important information is stored in the format of a tool that becomes unmaintained or for which the provider requires exorbitant licensing costs from you.
 In such cases an additional problem will probably be that your employees have become accustomed to working with that tool and are to some extent specialized in it.
 This means it will require time and effort for them to learn new tools.

 Replacing only one individual tool is usually much easier.
 You can further decrease risk by using standardized document formats that are supported by tools from different vendors.
 Generally, a tool with a functionality that covers a very broad area can’t solve each individual task to the same extent as one that is specialized for that particular task.